Average engagement

 3. Change the date to the right of the aggregation interval to change the analysis period.

-In the Tweet List, you can sort by the number of replies, retweets, and likes, in ascending or descending order, in addition to engagement.
+In the Post List, you can sort by the number of replies, reposts, and likes, in ascending or descending order, in addition to engagement.

 1. Click "Analysis" > "Average engagement".